Austin Theory: Mexico (2018–2019)

-WWE (2019-present)
+WWE

 NXT (2019–2021)

-Prior to his signing with the company, he participated in a WWE tryout in February 2018.
-On April 8, during day 4 of WrestleMania Axxess, Theory retained his WWN Championship against Marcel Barthel.

-On August 10, 2019, Theory was shown on-screen in the crowd at NXT TakeOver: Toronto.
-Five days later, it was announced that he signed a contract with WWE and would report to the WWE Performance Center.
-On the December 25 episode of NXT, Theory made his in-ring debut, accepting Roderick Strong's NXT North American Championship open challenge in a losing effort.
-On the January 8, 2020 episode of NXT, he achieved his first victory by defeating Joaquin Wilde, while subsequently establishing himself as a heel.
+In February 2018, Theory participated in a WWE and wrestled on April 8, during day 4 of WrestleMania Axxess, where he retained the WWN Championship against Marcel Barthel.
+On August 10, 2019, Theory was shown on-screen in the crowd at NXT TakeOver: Toronto and his signing was announced five days later, being reported to the WWE Performance Center.
+He debuted on the December 25 episode of NXT, wrestling Roderick Strong for the NXT North American Championship.

-On the March 30 episode of Raw, Theory made his main roster debut as an associate of Zelina Vega.
-He teamed with Angel Garza and Seth Rollins in a losing effort to Kevin Owens and Raw Tag Team Champions The Street Profits (Angelo Dawkins and Montez Ford).
-Theory and Garza faced The Street Profits for the Raw Tag Team Championship at Night 2 of WrestleMania 36 on April 5 and the following night on Raw, but lost both matches.
-After defeating Akira Tozawa on the April 13 episode of Raw, Vega's other associates, Garza and Andrade joined him in beating down Tozawa as all three posed together, confirming their status as a faction.
-On the May 18 episode of Raw, Theory was attacked by Andrade and Garza after accidentally costing them a tag team match against Apollo Crews and Kevin Owens, kicking him out of the faction.
-Later that night, he assisted Rollins and Murphy in attacking Black, formally joining Rollins' group as a disciple.
-Following the June 22 episode of Raw, he stopped appearing with Rollins and Murphy.
+He also appeared on the main roster, wrestling for the WWE Raw Tag Team Championship against The Street Profits (Angelo Dawkins and Montez Ford) with Ángel Garza on Night 2 of WrestleMania 36 on April 5 and the following night on Raw, but lost both matches.
+He was paired with Seth Rollins and Murphy, but after the June 22 episode of Raw, he stopped appearing with them.

 On August 26, Theory returned to NXT, interrupting Bronson Reed, whom he lost to at NXT: Super Tuesday II on September 8.
 At NXT TakeOver: WarGames on December 6, Theory helped Johnny Gargano win his third NXT North American Championship.
 He then appeared on the December 9 episode of NXT to reveal he was part of a villainous faction called The Way with Gargano, Gargano's real life wife Candice LeRae, and Indi Hartwell.
 In January 2021, Theory and Gargano lost to Kushida and Leon Ruff in the first round of the 2021 Dusty Rhodes Tag Team Classic.
 Following a loss to Kyle O'Reilly on the July 20 episode of NXT, Theory took an absence from NXT television, until he returned on September 14 during the premiere of NXT 2.0, attending the wedding of Hartwell and Dexter Lumis in his final NXT appearance.